Everything you need to know about lamella clarifiers

 Using lamella clarifiers has many positive aspects compared to other types of clarifiers.

-• First of all, lamellar clarifiers provide a better flow index of mud through a more efficient separation of suspended particles.
-The inclined lamellae allow for water to flow slowly through, giving each suspended particle enough time to accumulate on the surface.
+• The lamellar decanter provides a better sludge index by effectively separating suspended particles.
+The inclined plates facilitate slow water flow.
+Each suspended particle has enough time to accumulate on the surface.

 • Moreover, lamella clarifiers provide a lower Hazen speed than other types of clarifiers.
-This Hazen speed is an indicator of the quality of the clarified water, and the lower it is, the clearer the water.
-It is measured by the mud index.
+This Hazen velocity is an indicator of the quality of clarified water, and the lower it is, the clearer the water.
+It is measured by the sludge index.

 • Another benefit of a lamella clarifier is its simplicity of use and maintenance.
-The lamellae can easily be cleaned and the mud is removed by a draining system.
+The lamellae can easily be cleaned and the sludge is removed by a draining system.

-• In addition, lamella clarifier is a safe clarification system suitable for a variety of applications, including wastewater treatment plants, industries and fish farms.
+• Ultimately, the lamella clarifier is a reliable clarification system for a variety of applications.
+Suitable for wastewater treatment plants, industries and fish farms

 What are the inconvenients of using a lamella clarifier?

-A lamellar clarifier can be considered as the most efficient solution for mud settling.
+A lamella clarifier can be considered as the most efficient solution for sludge settling.

 However, there are a few drawbacks to consider when using a lamella clarifier.

-• Firstly, with the same volume, a lamella clarifier is usually more expensive than a conventional clarifier because of the presence of lamellae inside.
-However, since the lamella clarifier is about 10 times more efficient than a conventional clarifier in terms of mud index and Hazen speed, this is not a decisive argument.
+• However, since the lamella clarifier is about 10 times more efficient than a conventional clarifier in terms of sludge index and Hazen speed, this is not a decisive argument.

 On the other hand, the inconveniences are somehow negotiable and depend on the needs and criteria of each user.